ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 At this point, the LAMP stack is completely installed and fully operational.

-### STEP 6: Enable Php On The Website
+### Step 6: Enable Php On The Website

 Within the default *Directory Index* settings on Apache, a file named `index.html` will always take precedence over an `index.php` file.
-If you run the command `sudo vim /etc/apache2/mods-enabled/dir.conf`, it'll display a prompt of the order of preference of files in the *Directory Index*.
+If you run the command `sudo vim /etc/apache2/mods-enabled/dir.conf`, it will display a prompt of the order of preference of files in the *Directory Index*.
 The order of preference is from left to right.

 ```bash
 sudo vim /etc/apache2/mods-enabled/dir.conf